 Religious Education assumes an important role in our school curriculum and is a fundamental feature of school life generally.
 The Religious Education curriculum aims to develop the child’s awareness of religion and the religious beliefs and practices, which influence the lives of so many people.
 Religious Education is part of the basic curriculum, and contributes to the overall aims of education to promote the spiritual, moral and cultural development of pupils at the school and to prepare them for the opportunities, responsibilities and experiences of adult life.

 It is taught in accordance with the requirements of the City of York Agreed Syllabus.
 Parents retain the right to withdraw their children on religious grounds from this subject.

 Collective Worship is organised on a whole school basis, and is led by staff, clergy, visitors and the pupils themselves.
 One of the ways our school expresses its Christian character is by having services in our local church each term, and by enjoying a weekly visit from the local Church of England vicar and curate who make valuable contributions towards the religious and moral fabric of the school.
-Please see our Collective Worship page where we also have our worship plan for the term.

 Our school has a Worship Team which is a group of year 5 and 6 children who help plan and lead daily worship in school.
 They meet each half term to discuss worship themes, bible stories and Christian messages to share with the school.